 An alternative method involves utilizing a single sensor on one leg of the circuit and applying a multiplier within the application settings.
 This approach allows for the conservation of sensors for additional circuits but may introduce some variance in accuracy due to the assumption of equivalent usage across both legs of the circuit.
 While often this variance is minimal, appliances with a neutral return and sub-panels could exhibit significant discrepancies.
 Caution is advised when applying multipliers in these contexts.

-Above: One sensor attached to a single leg of the two leg, dual pole circuit.
+Above: One sensor attached to a single leg of the two-leg, dual-pole circuit.

 Setting a Multiplier: A Step-by-Step Guide